ncsa/Delta_doc/docs/source/user_guide/software.rst

 **Do not run Jupyter on the shared login nodes.**
 Instead, follow these steps to attach a Jupyter notebook running on a compute node to your local web browser:

-How to Run a Jupyter on a CPU Node
+How to Run Jupyter on a CPU Node
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The Jupyter notebook executables are in your ``$PATH`` after loading the ``anaconda3`` module.
 If you run into problems from a previously saved Jupyter session (for example, you see paths where you do not have write permission), you may remove this file to get a fresh start: ``$HOME/.jupyter/lab/workspaces/default-*``.